salesforcecli/plugin-lightning-dev/messages/shared.utils.md

-# lwc-dev-server-utils.port-desc
+# config-utils.port-desc

 The port number of the local dev server

-# lwc-dev-server-utils.port-message
+# config-utils.port-error-message

-Must be a number between 1 and 65535
+The port number must be a number between 1 and 65535

-# lwc-dev-server-utils.workspace-desc
+# config-utils.workspace-desc

 The workspace name of the local lwc dev server

-# lwc-dev-server-utils.workspace-message
+# config-utils.workspace-error-message

 Valid workspace value is "SalesforceCLI" OR "mrt"

-# identity-utils.token-desc
+# config-utils.token-desc

 The Base64-encoded identity token of the local web server

+# config-utils.https-desc

+The path to the certificate and private key files to be used by the local dev server for secure connections

+# config-utils.https-error-message

+Must provide a valid path to the certificate and private key files